evilive3000/node-apiless-youtube-upload/README.md

 # node-apiless-youtube-upload
-Upload videos to Youtube in Node.js without any Youtube API dependency.
-With types.
+Upload videos to Youtube in Node.js without any Youtube API dependency!
+Usable in ts-node, node.js and electron.
+Chromedriver required by Selenium will be automatically downloaded during runtime (using [node-chromedriver-downloader](https://github.com/gladiatortoise/node-chromedriver-downloader)).

 ##### Installation
     npm install node-apiless-youtube-upload